 - End with concept three

-See, wasn’t that easy to skim?
+See, wasn’t that easy on the eyes?

 5. Make your paragraphs shorter